Renaissance art is known as the rebirth of art. Greek and Roman classical artworks influenced Renaissance art.

 The Apollo is a perfect representation of the Greek and Classical Roman arts.
 You can see how realistic this statue is with the intricate folds of Apollo’s clothing and the perfection of his male figure and body.

 Also, with Appollo’s stance, you can see how one of the legs is bent and almost like he is ready to move it anytime.
-This statue is seen as one of the nearly perfect representations of the human figure.
+This statue is seen as one of the nearly perfect human figure representations.

 What makes this a perfect representation of the classical style is that Apollo is calm and peaceful.
 Apollo is not engaged in any action or emotion but is instead calmly posing.

 The statue is considered a perfect representation of the classical style.
-It also represented everything that the renaissance artists were trying to achieve: the ideal human form and the realistic details in a classical stance.
+It also represented everything the Renaissance artists were trying to achieve: the ideal human form and the realistic details in a classical stance.

 Laocoon